arosenmund/defcon_31_ad_good_bad_lolWut/3_kerberoasting/3_advanced_kerberoasting/README.md

 As you can imagine, even lowly Domain Users need to interact with file services, and can request tickets associated with these SPN accounts.
 Previously you did this were Rubeus, now we are going to turn on defender, watch it delete that tool immediately because it is super burned, and then craft our own Ticket Requests to get the Kerb Hash back from the svc-file account.

+Login from LIGHTEATER to TWORIVERS using RDP and the following user level credentials:

 1. Now that you have the SAM account names, perform a subsquent query to obtain the SPN names.
 These will be used to perform targeted kerberoasting attacks by obtaining the kerberos pre-authentication ticket hash from the DC.

 ```
 $name="svc-file"